-- Objectives of the survey - The survey instrument and supervisor guide - Preparations prior to the fieldwork and preparing the daily fieldwork schedule - Safety and security - Equipment including how CAPI works and how to prepare for data collection, e.g. download forms and logging in and out of tablets - Sampling processes, including specific roles and responsibilities of supervisors - Reading maps - Ensuring data quality, including specific checks and test to complete - Remote data quality monitoring, communicating with the data manager and giving feedback to enumerators - Daily responsibilities of fieldwork supervisors in the field, including talking through the supervisor log.
+- Objectives of the survey - The survey instrument and supervisor guide - Preparations prior to the fieldwork and preparing the daily fieldwork schedule - Safety and security - Equipment including how CAPI works and how to prepare for data collection, e.g. download forms and logging in and out of tablets - Sampling processes, including specific roles and responsibilities of supervisors - Reading maps - Ensuring data quality, including specific checks and test to complete - Remote data quality monitoring, communicating with the data manager and giving feedback to enumerators, including talking through the supervisor observation sheet - Daily responsibilities of fieldwork supervisors in the field, including talking through the supervisor log.